Prince of Wales – land of watery wonders and deep culture.

-Minus tide reveals Look!
+Minus tide reveals

 Two rocks.
-I snap photo degrees
+I snap a photo

-To remember you
+To remember them

 Unless you get mixed up with those rocks that mark the start of the lagoon beyond the docks, Coffman Cove is easy to enter and exit.
 The islands just to the north are rich with sea life.
 Humpbacks dive and blow.
 Steller Sea Lions swim around our boat to join a huge group of their kin on a rocky shoal.